What is DBT?

 1. Weekly skills training group (2 hours)

 This is where clients learn the skills of DBT as a group.
 It is run as a “class,” a place to practice use of skills with each other, and homework is assigned.
-Current groups include: Mondays 5-7pm (adults), Tuesdays 5-6pm (adult graduate group), Wednesdays 5-7pm (adolescent/family), Thursdays 1-3pm (adults), and Thursdays 4-6pm (adolescents).
+Current groups for adults are Mondays 5-7pm and Thursdays 1-3pm.
+Our current adolescent/family group is Wednesdays 5-7pm.

 2. Weekly individual therapy (50 minutes)